awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 Some maintenance items require that Amazon RDS take your DB cluster offline for a short time\.
 Maintenance items that require a resource to be offline include required operating system or database patching\.
 Required patching is automatically scheduled only for patches that are related to security and instance reliability\.
 Such patching occurs infrequently \(typically once every few months\) and seldom requires more than a fraction of your maintenance window\.

 You can view whether a maintenance update is available for your DB cluster by using the RDS console, the AWS CLI, or the Amazon RDS API\.
-If an update is available, it is indicated by the word **Available** or **Required** in the **Maintenance** column for the DB cluster on the Amazon RDS console, as shown following:
+If an update is available, it is indicated by the word **available** or **required** in the **Maintenance** column for the DB cluster on the Amazon RDS console, as shown following\.

 ![\[Offline patch available\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/offlinepatchavailable.png)

-If an update is available, you can take one of the actions\.
+If an update is available, you can take one of the actions:
 + Defer the maintenance items\.
 + Apply the maintenance items immediately\.
 + Schedule the maintenance items to start during your next maintenance window\.
 + Take no action\.

 **Note**
-Certain OS updates are marked as **Required**\.
-If you defer a required update, you receive a notice from Amazon RDS indicating when the update will be performed\.
-Other updates are marked as **Available**, and these you can defer indefinitely\.
+Certain OS updates are marked as **required**\.
+If you defer a required update, you get a notice from Amazon RDS indicating when the update will be performed\.
+Other updates are marked as **available**, and these you can defer indefinitely\.

-The maintenance window determines when pending operations start, but does not limit the total execution time of these operations\.
-Maintenance operations are not guaranteed to finish before the maintenance window ends, and can continue beyond the specified end time\.
+The maintenance window determines when pending operations start, but doesn't limit the total execution time of these operations\.
+Maintenance operations aren't guaranteed to finish before the maintenance window ends, and can continue beyond the specified end time\.
 For more information, see [The Amazon RDS Maintenance Window](#Concepts.DBMaintenance)\.

-For information about updates to Amazon Aurora engines and instructions for upgrading and patching them, see [Amazon Aurora MySQL Database Engine Updates](AuroraMySQL.Updates.md) and [Amazon Aurora PostgreSQL Database Engine Updates](AuroraPostgreSQL.Updates.md)\.
+For information about updates to Amazon Aurora engines and instructions for upgrading and patching them, see [Database Engine Updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md) and [Database Engine Updates for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.md)\.

 ## Applying Updates for a DB Cluster<a name="USER_UpgradeDBInstance.OSUpgrades"></a>